Big Mama

 Submit a Big Mama Inquiry and we’ll talk!

-Big Mama at the joinery for bloom tour PDX 2025
+Big Mama at bloom tour PDX 2025

 I was SO EXCITED to hear the location I had been paired with for the Portland Bloom Tour!
 The Joinery is an amazing furniture company that makes handcrafted pieces from a wide variety of natural woods.
 The finish on these pieces is like butter!